miohtama/capitalgram/posts/captable-management-software-comparison.md

 author: Mikko Ohtamaa
 ---

 A cap table service is an online service that manages records of shareholdings in a company.
-Futhermore, these services often provide value adding features, like investor communications, agreement signing and share transfer services.
+Furthermore, these services often provide value adding features, like investor communications, agreement signing and share transfer services.

 In this post, we take a look couple of well-known services and if they can be used for an international company.
 In this case, an international company means a company outside the US, having its shares nominated in some other currency that is not the United States Dollar (USD).
 Many of the services in this space focus on the US markets, so it is somewhat hard to find one for managing international or EU cap table.
 I did a quick onboarding test and also tweeted for the service providers for additional help.